ayanhmm/spandaai-platform/foundation/data_management/Setup/README.md

 Instructions for Combining the individual modules into a fully functional pipeline
 #### 1. Create Docker Compose File

-Create a new directory for the project, then create a copy of the `.yml` files of all the required modules
+Create a new directory for the project, then create a copy of the `.yml` files of all the required modules.
+You may refer to [Some Helpful Docker Commands](#Some-Helpful-Docker-Commands) to familiarize yourself with some common docker commands.

 #### 2. Set Up a network
 Create a new network for communication with other modules of the pipeline and list all networks to check if network properly created